DavidDock/bodyweight-home-fitness/README.md

 ![Footer](assets/media/footer.jpg)<br>

 The footer is large, visible and responsive to all devices, heping with simple navigation.
-I have included a hover toggle to the links to improve UX`.
+I have included a hover toggle to the links to improve UX.
 These icons were imported from font awesome using Javascript at the bottom of the page.

 ## **Anchor tags**
  I wanted to keep the tags in keeping with the websites minimal style but visible for users so the default style was removed and the link is highlighed by bold font.
-The only exeption to this was in the contact response page where the social medial links needed an underline text decoration to help with highlighting the link.
+The only exeption to this was in the 'contact response page' where the social medial links needed an underline text decoration to help with highlighting the link.
- External links were provided throught the website for every article and workout example.
-I also included internal links to help with simple navigation through the site.
+ External links are provided throughout the website for every article and workout example.
+I have also included internal links to help with simple navigation.

  ## **Home Page**